ZayaanRahman/draw-bot/README.md

 # draw-bot
 Working on a robot that follows a hand drawn path from a web interface 🤖

-## Outline:
+## General Idea:
 The robot will be controlled by an Arduino microcontroller and a RaspberryPi.
-The Pi will listen for commands from the server and instruct the arduino to move the robot towards the points specified in its point queue.
-The server will be responsible for receiving the path from the web interface, processing it into a series of points, and sending those points to the Pi.
-The robot can also be controlled via CLI on the server.
+The Pi adds points to its path from the CLI or the path drawn and sent from the web GUI.
+As the points are proccessed and added to a queue, they are sent to the Arduino, which guides the robot through points.

 ## What's Done:
+- Hardware
 - Pi code
-- Server code
+- Arduino code
-- Server CLI
+- CLI
+- Web GUI

+## What's Left:
+- I2C communication
+- Assemble and test